Cubxity/docker-minecraft-server/README.md

 $ docker run --rm -it -e EULA=true -p 25565:25565 cubxity/minecraft-server:purpur-1.16.5-adopt15
 ```

 This image makes use of Aikar's flags by default.
-The root volume is mounted at `/data`.
+The data directory can be found at `/data`.

 ## Environment variables